andrefcdias/sprite-to-animation/README.md

 # sprite-to-animation

-Converts 1 row, 1:1 ratio sprites, vertical or horizontal, to an animated image, GIF or WebP, with ImageMagick.
+Console app that converts 1 row/1:1 ratio sprites, to an animated image, GIF or WebP, with ImageMagick.

 |Before|![](test.png)|
 |----|----|